Angelenos/CarND-Term1/CarND-Traffic-Sign-Classifier-Project/writeup.md

 Rationality for selecting LeNet is based on its original application: Character recognition from small images.
 LeNet has been proved to ensure both simplicity and accuracy in identifing limited number of patterns within a smail image, which is exactly the case for traffic sign identification.
 The only concern is that traffic sign contains color information, and under certain circumstances color will be essential for traffic sign identification.
 However from the result it is proved that the original LeNet is able to achieve high accuracy even when dealing with higher complexity like color information.
 On the other hand, it is also believed that introducing more layers in the convolution layer or full connection layers may potentially increase the overall accuracy further.

+It can be verified from the behavior of model.
+Accuracy rise rapidly in the first 10 epochs and reached 0.9 after 7th epoch.
+Since Adam optimizer is able to adjust learning rate based on the rate with which the loss is changed, the model slowly reached 0.961 accuracy in the next 18 epochs and the test data gave 94.5% overall accuracy, which indicated the model passed the requirement of this project (93%).
+Model files are included in the Github folder for reference.

+![alt text][image9]

 ### Test a Model on New Images